artbin/dlog/sulise/docs/development/planning/plan.md

      - `comment = "#" , { ? any char except newline ? } , ( "\n" | "\r\n" | ?
 EOF ? ) ;`
    - Keep offside/NEWLINE/INDENT/DEDENT behavior unchanged; only unify the `comment` production.

-3. Unify “any char except …” phrasing
+3. Unify "any char except …" phrasing
    - Explanation: Use consistent phrasing and escaping (notably backslash) in special sequences.
    - In `05-keywords-and-escaped-symbols-ebnf.md` and `profiles.md` Profile A:
      - `bar_char = sym_escape | ? any char except | and \\ ? ;` (backslash doubled)
-   - In all `block_char` specials: keep “the sequences "#|" and "|#"” phrasing, with quotes.
+   - In all `block_char` specials: keep "the sequences "#|" and "|#" phrasing, with quotes.

 4. Consistency pass
    - Explanation: Final uniformity sweep: endings, expansions, and example comment markers.